BarthPaleologue/CosmosJourneyer/README.md

 If you want to contribute, you will find guidelines and ideas [here](./CONTRIBUTING.md).

 ## Sponsor

+Developing Cosmos Journeyer is time-consuming and generates no revenue since it is free and open-source.

+If you like the project, please consider sponsoring it on [Patreon](https://www.patreon.com/barthpaleologue) or [GitHub Sponsors](

 The project has a ko-fi page at https://ko-fi.com/cosmosjourneyer if you feel like sponsoring the project!